 - If you want a shorter trip, rent canoes for $4, per hour, and get a taste of what paddling is like.

-If you have a little more experience, take a longer trip for a half day (4 hours) for $10, or a full day (8 hours) for $20.
+- If you have a little more experience, take a longer trip for a half-day (four hours) for $10 or a full day (eight hours) for $20.

-If you want to experience one of the best features of this premiere state park then grab a paddle and enjoy the water.
+If you want to experience one of the best features of this premier state park, then grab a paddle and enjoy the water.